Military Leaders in AP World History

 Khan and Khatun

-Khan was a titled used by Turkic and Mongolian people to refer to their royalty.
+Khan was a titled used by Turkic and Mongolian people to refer to their leaders.
 The two most famous khans in AP World History are Genghis Khan and Kublai Khan.
 The feminine equivalent is khatun.
 Khans could rule over empires, khanates, or sultanates.

 Shogun